Aliases for SIRT7 Gene

 GeneCards Summary for SIRT7 Gene

 SIRT7 (Sirtuin 7) is a Protein Coding gene.
-Among its related pathways are NAD metabolism and Chromatin Regulation / Acetylation.
+Among its related pathways are p53 Signaling and Signaling events mediated by HDAC Class III.
 GO annotations related to this gene include chromatin binding and NAD-dependent histone deacetylase activity (H3-K18 specific).
 An important paralog of this gene is SIRT6.

 UniProtKB/Swiss-Prot for SIRT7 Gene